renukakamath/renukakamath/README.md

 - 👋 Hi, I’m @renukakamath
 - 👀 I’m interested in  web designing
 - 🌱 I’m currently learning various web development technologies and design principles to enhance my skills
-- 💞️ I’m looking to collaborate on  web design projects or any creative endeavors related to web developmen
+- 💞️ I’m looking to collaborate on  web design projects or any creative endeavors related to web development
 - 📫 How to reach me through renukakamath2@gmail.com or phno:9495795304

 <!---